 “47% of disabled people are in work, compared to 80% of the average population”

 The DDC staff along with support from Devon County Council, Exeter City Council and the Community Union undertook a business takeover from Pluss in July 2015.
 The long-serving members of staff (most of whom are disabled) now own and manage the business, which has been operating for over 55 years in a 10,000 sq ft factory based on Marsh Barton Industrial Estate in Exeter.
-The head of Devon County Council – John Hart and his team fully backs DDC and the Business Plan going forward, in terms of a 120k loan made to the company.
+The head of Devon County Council – John Hart and his team fully backs DDC and the business plan going forward, in terms of a 120k loan made to the company.
 The Board of Directors is made up of three long serving employees and three Non-Executive Directors (Richard Westlake Devon County Council Councillor, Rosie Denham Exeter City Councillor and Peter Brennan Managing Director of Vapormatic – part of the John Deere Group).
+Joe Mann MBE, Chairman of DDC – previously Deputy General Secretary of community.
 MP Ben Bradshaw is the Company Patron.